CliffordEdewor/agentic-ai-security-bedrock-strands/README.md

 This project demonstrates the design and implementation of a secure, cloud-native Agentic AI system using Amazon Bedrock AgentCore and Strands Agents.

-It focuses on enforcing identity-driven access control, secure agent-to-tool communication (via MCP), and end-to-end observability for AI-driven workflows.
+It focuses on implementing identity-driven access control, secure agent-to-tool communication (via MCP), and end-to-end runtime observability.

 ## 🔍 Project Origin & Evolution
 This project began as a hands-on laboratory implementation developed during the BeSA Cloud Academy “Agentic AI on AWS” programme.
-I independently evolved the baseline into a security-focused, cloud-deployed reference architecture, introducing Zero Trust principles, Amazon Cognito JWT authentication, secure Model Context Protocol (MCP) integration, least-privilege IAM controls, CloudWatch observability, and production-oriented deployment patterns, with the resulting architecture validated through live runtime execution.
+I independently extended the baseline into a security-focused, cloud-deployed reference architecture, introducing Zero Trust principles, Amazon Cognito JWT authentication, secure Model Context Protocol (MCP) integration, least-privilege IAM controls, CloudWatch observability, and production-oriented deployment patterns, with the resulting architecture validated through live runtime execution.

 ## 🖥️ Lab Environment & Requirements
 Executed on a secure AWS EC2 instance (us-west-2) with least-privilege IAM roles.